spryker/spryker-shop-core/Bundles/CompanyPage/src/SprykerShop/Yves/CompanyPage/Theme/default/components/molecules/business-unit-address-item/README.md

 # business-unit-address-item (molecule)

-Displays address with edit and delete links.
+Displays address, where you can edit or delete address.

 ## Code sample